Room Draw Process for 2016-2017

 Who is eligible?
 The pilot program will occur in apartment spaces on campus, therefore only those in the class of 2017 and 2018 will be eligible.

 How do I sign up for it?
-We will have a special Room Draw time for the 8 designated mixed gender spaces (draw will happen on Thurs, April 7.
-Specific time TBD).
+We will have a special Room Draw time for the designated mixed gender spaces (draw will happen on Thurs, April 7th at 6:45pm in Alumni).
 All other Room Draw guidelines apply (seniority is followed using highest Room Draw number within each group).
 Mixed Gender options that do not fill during the special draw time will be assigned a gender and put back into general apartment Room Draw.

 If I’m trans*, is this my only option?
 No, this is one of several options.
 As always, those who identify as trans* may work with the Director of Residential Life in order to find the most reasonable and comfortable housing situation for that individual, regardless of the identifying gender of potential roommates.

 - Crossroads Program Selection Process

 - Crossroads/International Center has a separate housing application process.
 Applications will be posted here in January 2016 and are due on March 9, 2016.